 Alexander Graham Bell first conceived of the telephone in 1874; on March 18, 1876, he and his assistant, Thomas A. Watson, transmitted speech over wire beginning with Bell's famous phrase, "Mr. Watson, come here.
 I want you."
 During the next few years patents were secured and the business organizations that eventually became the base for AT&T and the Bell system were formed.
+The company held a monor and the Bell system were formed.
 The company held a monopoly until Bell's key patents expired in 1893-1894.